Ashwin-S-Nambiar/add-to-cart/README.md

 ## ✨ Features

-- 📱 **Mobile-First Design** - Optimized for smartphone use with responsive interface
+- 📱 **Mobile-First Design** - Optimized for smartphone use with responsive interface in larger screens.
 - 🔄 **Real-Time Updates** - Instantly sync your shopping list across devices
 - ☁️ **Cloud Storage** - Never lose your shopping list with Firebase backend
 - 🎯 **Simple Interface** - Add and remove items with minimal clicks